-A juicy Honey Baked Ham recipe.
+A juicy, fork tender Honey Baked Ham recipe.
 Oven-roasted and baked spiral cut ham with a delicious honey sugar glaze is an easy homemade recipe that’s perfect for a family dinner or Easter dinner.
 Made with the classic HoneyBaked Ham signature sugar crust.

 How to Make Honey Baked Ham Recipe at Home